micw/jenkins-k8s-pipeline/README.md

 * If a k8s secion is pressent, a container with kubernetes tools (helm3, kubectl) is launched
     * the before/after blocks are executed in the k8s container and can contain arbitrary commands like "kubectl patch"
     * if a kubeconfig is defined in the config section, it is used within tha container
+* Each step can be repeated multiple times.
+It is possible to set the name for each step, e.g. `docker "my-step-name", { ...` - see above for an example.

 ## Customize docker container